 This position is multi-faceted as it has two main periods that are quite different:

-- From January-June the position is much more regular office hours working on administrative tasks.
-The person will be required to stay in the company apartment and share with teachers that work in our academy.
+- From February -June the position is much more regular office hours working on administrative tasks.
+The person will be can live in our company apartment.

 - From the end of June – End of July/end of August, they must be prepared to sleep on the camp site and be full of energy in order to meet the extraordinary demands of camp work.
 All candidates must also be prepared for the rigors of camp life during the summer months that means that this job is anything but 9-5 living.

 - To carryout all required admin tasks in preparation for the start of camp (February – June).

 - To produce, update and control the production of all camp lists (lodging assignments, sports groups, colours, etc.).